tolman42/moose/docs/content/utilities/documentation/moose_flavored_markdown.md

 ```

 ### Slideshows
-A sequence of images can be shown via a `carousel`.
+A sequence of images can be shown via a `slider`.
 By default the images will auto cycle between images.

 A simple example: